 As a professional engineer, you have a duty to maintain your competence in your particular field.
 This means keeping up to date with technological developments and deepening and broadening your knowledge through continuing professional development.

-According to some, our understanding of the world is traveling on an exponential curve, which means it can be tough for the individual and even tougher for a manager to keep up-to-date with all the latest thinking and standards (compliance) across all the various disciplines; let alone training courses in earthing.
+According to some, our understanding of the world is travelling on an exponential curve, which means it can be tough for the individual and even tougher for a manager to keep up-to-date with all the latest thinking and standards (compliance) across all the various disciplines; let alone training courses in earthing.
 In fact, as humans, it could be argued that increasingly, we probably just can’t do it and deliver the professional work that pays the bills without something else having to give way.

 There’s an adage that says; “Jack of all trades, master of none”.
 But ever get the feeling that in today’s world, sometimes it can feel like you have to do both?
-Whether you subscribe to the Jack of all trades philosophy or not, it’s true that acquiring good quality, useable knowledge, that you truly understand has value.
+Whether you subscribe to the Jack of all trades philosophy or not, it’s true that acquiring good quality, useable knowledge, that you truly understand has to have value.

-Why didn’t they teach this at college??
+Why didn’t they teach this at college?

 So, you may not need to master a discipline to the same level that a professor would, but having ‘enough’ underpinning knowledge to give you the confidence and ‘be comfortable’ with a topic can make a difference in the outcome of a project.
 Feeling secure with a topic can’t be underestimated – knowing the fundamentals can empower you to apply critical thinking without fear of looking foolish amongst peers.
 Be confident to ask an uncomfortable/inconvenient question and ultimately, get the right outcome for the project… and for you.